 One of the first things Carroll explored when he stepped into his current role was AT&T’s greenhouse gas footprint.
 Carroll monitored all the different aspects of scope 1, scope 2 and scope 3 through an inventory to gather the required information.
 “Once we had that information, we had it verified by an independent third party,” he explains.
 “That was a great introduction to the job because I got to touch all parts of the business when undertaking a corporate greenhouse gas footprint.
 From there you then start looking at some of the larger responsibilities, such as waste and how you dematerialise.
 What projects have been done?
 What was successful?
 What wasn’t successful?
 What maybe didn’t happen in terms of timing and can you pick up the ball again and start trying to work with what hasn’t been done?
 You have to be strategic in your thinking.
 You’ve got to read the tea leaves and see how the wind’s blowing externally as well.
 There’s obviously an importance to the business and what our stakeholders are asking of us is important.
 You’re looking internally, but you’re also looking externally.
 You’re trying to think strategically while you still have the practical responsibilities to get the job done.”

 With support from AT&T’s corporate level, Carroll and his team launched 10X Goals.
-A 2025 goal, the program is aiming to enable 10 times the carbon savings for AT&T’s customers as well as for its our own footprint.
+AT&T’s renewable energy investments are a part of this carbon reduction goal, helping to enable carbon savings 10 times the footprint of AT&T’s operations by 2025.
 “We have somebody who works full-time on that making sure the methodology is sound,” says Carroll.
-“We have somebody who's working on the numerator part of that, making sure that our products and services can deliver that.
-You have me, I'm on more the denominator side.
-I'm trying to shrink our own operational footprint so it makes it easier to achieve it.
-We're very lucky.
+“We have some-body who’s working on the numerator part of that, making sure that our products and services can deliver that.
+You have me, I’m on more the denominator side.
+I’m trying to shrink our own operational footprint so it makes it easier to achieve it.
+We’re very lucky.
 We are a large company, but we have the right amount of resources addressing sustainability here.”

 One of the challenges Carrol cites as specific to large-scale renewable energy is that first time you put the practice into action.
 Thus, off-site research is essential in getting these methods right.
 “We’ve obviously been looking at renewable energy options for years and years and years.
 We did have some onsite solar and we just knew, because of our scale, that if we’re going to have a significant impact we needed to look offsite at the large-scale renewable energies.
 We look at what others are doing and then try to figure out if that’s something that could potentially work for us.
 You do a lot of research and then bring that research and those findings home.
 We would then start stakeholdering those.
 I’d say the biggest challenge is because you’ve never done it before, you have to educate a lot of folks on what it is and how it works and how the mechanics of it work.
 What does it mean for AT&T to go from a relatively small renewable energy concern to one of the largest corporate buyers in the United States?
 A lot of education has to be done, in getting people familiar with new terminology.
 I’d say that’s the biggest challenge; the newness of it all.”